Shawkot/Web-Software-Development/README.md

   - JavaScript and Deno run-time environment
   - Hono web framework, Eta view template, and Deno openKv for database
   - Zod for schema declaration and validation
-  - Testing application with Deno test, which involves component testing, and integration testing.
+  - Testing application with Deno test, which involves component and integration testing.
+  - Working with Postgres and MySQL database
+  - Svelte framework for client-side development
+  - JSON web token (JWT) for authentication, using API keys
+  - Sveltekit, HTML, CSS (Tailwind), daisyUI
+  - API development, API calls, client and server-side API endpoint
+  - E2E (end-to-end) testing with Playwright
+  - Web security basics, for example, OWASP top 10
+  - Deployment and containerization with Docker